 - Press open the seam allowance and turn the tube right side out through one of the open ends.
 Roll the seam around to the back so your fussy cut motif is centered.
 Press flat.

-- Find the strip of plastic canvas and insert it into the handle sleeve.
+- Find the strip of plastic canvas and slip it into the handle sleeve.

-- On one end, push back the plastic canvas strip just far enough to allow you to sew a ½” seam across that end.
+- On one end, pull back the plastic canvas strip just far enough to allow you to sew a ½” seam across that end.

 - Slide the plastic canvas back down until it butts up against this sewn sewn.
 Return to your machine and stitch a second seam just inside the first and through the plastic canvas, securing it in place and keeping it snug against the ½” seam.

 - Slide the sleeve along the plastic canvas, gathering the sleeve to fit the length of the plastic canvas.

 - Repeat the double stitch method above to stitch the opposite end of the handle sleeve, holding the “ruched” look of the sleeve.

 Two options to secure the exterior to the lining

 - Find the basket exterior.
 It should be right side out with the ruffle strip basted in place.
 Find the lining; it should be wrong side out.